JohnNDaras/DATABASE-SYSTEM-IMPLEMENTATION/Part_2/README.md

 **Hashing Statistics**

-To evaluate the implemented hash functions, I've included the HashStatistics(char* filename) function.
+To evaluate the implemented hash functions, we include the HashStatistics(char* filename) function.
 This function reads a file and prints statistics such as the number of blocks, minimum/average/maximum records per bucket, average blocks per bucket, and information on buckets with overflow blocks.
 Main Testing Function

 For functionality testing, a main testing function is provided.
 It covers the following scenarios: